Calling all P.Geo.’s, Geoscientists-in-Training, and Student Members of PGO!

 • Follow the Photo Guidelines outlined below.

-• High-resolution images (minimum 1920 x 1080 pixels) suitable for online communication.
+• High-resolution images in JPEG or PNG format (minimum 1920 x 1080 pixels) suitable for online communication.

 • Photos must be original, created by the submitter, and must not infringe on third-party rights.

-- Brief explanation of the significance of the photo in relation to the profession and how the photo illustrates the role of geoscientists in protecting the public and/or environment.
+• Brief explanation of the significance of the photo in relation to the profession and how it illustrates the role of geoscientists in protecting the public and/or environment.